DEVice - Device specification and properties

 query only

-The Spektralwerk Core contains four temperature sensor at different places to provide the possibility to monitor temperature while measuring.
+The Spektralwerk Core contains four temperature sensors at different places to provide the possibility to monitor temperature while measuring.

 Parent path: DEVice:TEMPerature